- our blog

 Check for recent news/stories on licensed money lenders

-Sometimes, some money lenders might be in the news due to bad practices – there are a number of money lender horror stories recently!
-So remember to do your research and check if the money lender you are interested to take a loan from has good records and are not in the news for the wrong reasons.
+Sometimes, some money lenders might be in the news due to bad practices – there have been a number of money lender horror stories recently!
+So, remember to do your research and check if the money lender you are interested in taking a loan from has good records and is not in the news for the wrong reasons.

 Chapter 3